dinethsadee01/Devi-Tranquila/README.md

 ---

-## 📄 License

-This project is privately owned by Devi Tranquil Villa.
-All rights reserved.

----

 ## 🤝 Contributing

 This is a private project for Devi Tranquil Villa.
 For any updates or modifications, please contact the villa management directly.